 How Does Reinhold Schmidt's Compensation Compare With Similar Sized Companies?

-Our data indicates that Yancoal Australia Ltd is worth AU$4.4b, and total annual CEO compensation is AU$3.9m.
-(This figure is for the year to December 2018).
-We think total compensation is more important but we note that the CEO salary is lower, at AU$1.6m.
-We looked at a group of companies with market capitalizations from AU$2.8b to AU$9.1b, and the median CEO total compensation was AU$3.4m.
+At the time of writing, our data says that Yancoal Australia Ltd has a market cap of AU$3.8b, and reported total annual CEO compensation of AU$3.9m for the year to December 2018.
+While we always look at total compensation first, we note that the salary component is less, at AU$1.6m.
+We looked at a group of companies with market capitalizations from AU$2.9b to AU$9.4b, and the median CEO total compensation was AU$3.3m.

-That means Reinhold Schmidt receives fairly typical remuneration for the CEO of a company that size.
+So Reinhold Schmidt receives a similar amount to the median CEO pay, amongst the companies we looked at.
 While this data point isn't particularly informative alone, it gains more meaning when considered with business performance.

 You can see, below, how CEO compensation at Yancoal Australia has changed over time.